The Mekong © Chmouel Boudjnah

 What to pack

 Lightweight clothing, effective insect repellent and plenty of sunscreen should be packed for a holiday in Laos.
-Make sure you have a small backpack to carry with you on day excursions, containing a rain-slicker and bottled water.
+Tourists should also have a small backpack for day excursions, containing a rain-slicker and bottled water.

 What's on in Laos

 Buddha's Birthday (Visakha Busa) takes place on the first full moon in May, and is celebrated in towns and villages across the country.
 Lao New Year (known as Bpee Mai or Songkan) is held in April, just before the Monsoon season, and is the most exuberant celebration of the year.
 Laos National Day (2 December) celebrates the proletariat's victory over the monarchy in 1975, and is commemorated by banners, parades and processions through the streets of Vientiane.
 More information on Laos Events.

 Did you know?

 - There are more Laotians living outside of Laos than inside the country.

 - The Khone Waterfall, on the border of Laos and Cambodia, is the largest waterfall in southeast Asia.

 A final word